 Distractions also include avoiding your phone.
 The best thing you can do is either put your phone on silent, turn off the alerts and flip it over so that you can’t even SEE them, or just turn the thing off!
 If it helps, place the phone out of sight so that you’re not even tempted to check your messages.

 The world can wait.
 Your education is a priority and anyone who’s in your circle of friends should understand this.
-If you are absolutely adamant on keeping your phone nearby in case of an emergency, then allow yourself some study breaks so that you can dedicate a certain amount of time just for checking your alerts and messages.
+If you are absolutely adamant about keeping your phone nearby in case of an emergency, then allow yourself some study breaks so that you can dedicate a certain amount of time just for checking your alerts and messages.

 Talking a little more about taking breaks, this really shouldn’t be an option.
 College is hard work, and just like any other kind of job, you deserve a break.
 Don’t be so hard on yourself.
 Working until the wee hours of the morning to complete an assignment might be great for that class, but it’s not for you or other academic courses.
 You MUST take care of yourself in order to give your academic career the attention it deserves.
 You’re paying to get an education—to learn.
 Running yourself into the ground without allowing time for your body and mind to rest is unacceptable.

+Study Habit #6.
 Organize lectures notes.

-For some students, the best way to organize notes is to ask if you can record your professors’ lectures so that you can get a better understanding of the lesson.
+For some students, the best way to organize notes is to ask if you can record your professors’ lectures for a better understanding of the lesson.
 The best way to do this is to transcribe the recorded lecture notes.
 This way, you can rewind what you didn’t understand.
 It also behooves you to revisit those notes—while the material is fresh in your mind and rewrite them in a style that’s more legible and review-friendly.
 On the day of the exam, you’ll be glad you did.

 Rewriting your lecture notes is going to be one of the most brilliant study techniques to practice.
 Rewriting will help you remember the context better and reorganizing them in nice outline forces you to comprehend the lesson.